hopskipdrive/circlereport/README.md

 To test, run:
   - `rspec`

+Before pushing to `github`, run:
+  - `rubocop -a`
+  - `bundle audit --update`

 When finished, run:
   -  `rake build`
   -  `rake install`

+### Development tips & tricks
+- If you're using `rvm`, watch your `gemset`.
+You probably want to switch to the `global` gemset before running `rake install`.
+That will make the executable available whenever your Ruby version is in use.

-Some sample `run configurations` for RubyMine are in the `run_configurations` folder.
+- Some sample `run configurations` for RubyMine are in the `run_configurations` folder.